worldamazing/plan/README.md

 - [**Devlopers**](docs/cta-devlopers.md)[sic]: Calling on software developers to bring their technical skills and creative problem-solving to help us craft the digital tools and platforms that will power our global initiatives.

 ## Global Positions
-> Alongside the essential positions required to upgrade and update world civilization, below are some of the exciting new roles we plan to introduce as the GI unfolds.
+> Alongside the essential positions required to upgrade and update world civilization, below are new roles that are planned as the GI unfolds.
 - [**World Pizza Party Organizer**](docs/job-pizza-party-organizer.md): Facilitator of an annual global extravaganza where participants from every corner of the world enjoy a slice of pizza.
 This role not only fills bellies but fosters a sense of community and shared dreams for a more connected and joyous future.
 <!--
 - [**General Complainer Supreme**](docs/job-general-complainer-supreme.md): The leader of the Army of Complainers, responsible for steering the direction of complaint resolution initiatives globally.
 This role demands a visionary leader who can transform grievances into strategic actions, ensuring that every voice within the GI is heard and valued.
 The General Complainer Supreme sets the tone for a proactive, problem-solving culture, embodying the GI’s commitment to continuous improvement and inclusive leadership.